Election deposit: Malaysia

 In Malaysia, the deposit is RM 10,000 to contest a parliamentary seat and RM 5,000 to contest a state assembly seat (increased from RM 5,000 and RM 3,000, respectively, in 2004).
 Since 2004, it was required that each candidate provide an additional RM 5,000 deposit for cleaning up banners and posters after the election.
 This increase is seen by some as having led to the government winning a record number of seats without contest in 2004 (17 parliamentary seats were won without contest).
 The deposit is used to pay for infringements of election laws and is returned after polling day unless the candidate loses and fails to garner more than one-eighth of the votes cast.

 New Zealand

 In New Zealand Parliament elections, registered parties may submit a party list on payment of a $1,000 deposit.
 This deposit is refunded if the party reaches 0.5% of the party votes.
 The deposit for an electorate candidate is $300 which is refunded if the candidate reaches 5%.

 Singapore

-In Singapore, the election deposit per candidate for the Parliament is 8% of the total allowances paid to a Member of Parliament in the preceding year, rounded to the nearest $500.
+In Singapore, before the 1976 election, the deposit was set to $500.
+Per inflation, the amount was revised in 1976 where the election deposit per candidate for the Parliament is based on a fraction (8% as of 2001 election) of the total allowances paid to a Member of Parliament in the preceding year, rounded to the nearest $500.
 The amount varies by each year and election, as follows: